mulesoft/microgateway-custom-policy-template/readme-template.md

 ### Policy Examples

-The PDK provides provides a set of example policy project to get started creating policies and using the PDK features.
+The PDK provides provides a set of example policy projects to get started creating policies and using the PDK features.
 To learn more about these examples see [Custom policy Examples](https://docs.mulesoft.com/pdk/latest/policies-pdk-policy-templates).